zhaojh329/oui/docs/src/guide/getting-started.md

 version installed on hosts is at least 14.18.

 [Install the new version of Node on the host](https://nodejs.org/en/download/package-manager/)

+You may have selected the configuration related to Luci before, which will conflict with oui, so you need to deselect it.
 :::

 ### Build